 - Step forward with your right leg around 2 feet or so from the foot being left stationary behind and lower your upper body down by bending your knee, while keeping your back straight and tall.

 After a short period of time, the lighter weights that you started out with will feel light as a feather, and that’s when you will want to step up to something heavier.
+If you’re not sure what dumbbell to use, check out this in-depth review of Daniel DeMoss between powerblock vs bowflex.
 Work hard, work smart and you’ll be strong and toned in no time.
 Happy lifting!